A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: Acknowledgement

 \section{Acknowledgement}

-A major part of the work was done when the author was at University of Zurich.
 The author is very grateful to Jean Bertoin for his guidance and advice throughout this research.
-The author also warmly thanks Igor Kortchemski and Matthias Winkel for pointing out inaccuracies in an earlier version of this manuscript.
+The author also warmly thanks Igor Kortchemski, Robin Stephenson, Matthias Winkel and an anonymous referee for their insightful comments which helped to improve the work considerably.
+This research was partially supported by the p\^ole mathSTIC of Universit\'e Paris 13 and SNSF fellowship P2ZHP2\_171955.